The Theoretical Limit of Radar Target Detection: Introduction

+However, the NP criterion applies only to "binary detection" scenarios, meaning either deciding that the target is present or absent.
+Binary detection is analogous to the hard decision in communication.
+The hard decision is capable of achieving optimality only in error rates but not in channel capacity, leading to its complete replacement by soft decision.
+This paper establishes the information theory for target detection by modeling target detection as a detection problem in an on-off keying (OOK) modulation system, pioneering an approach to solving the optimal target detection problem.

+To quantify the detection information, we apply Shannon's information theory \cite{19,20,21} to radar target detection.
+The utilization of information theory in radar is traced back to the early 1950s.
+Woodward and Davies defined the information from radar observations as the entropy difference between the prior and posterior probability distributions of time delay \cite{22}.
+Additionally, Woodward provided a tutorial on the application of information theory to radar problems \cite{23}.
+Building upon Woodward's work, Bell designed optimal waveforms by maximizing the mutual information between the received signal and the target pulse response to enhance estimation performance \cite{24,25}.
+Since then, applying information theory in radar has attracted considerable attention.
+For example, the waveform design approach that maximizes Kullback-Leibler divergence is presented to enhance the detection capability of distributed targets under constraints on subcarrier power ratios \cite{26}.
+Reference \cite{27} states the relationships between three waveform design metrics: signal-to-noise ratio (SNR), Kullback-Leibler divergence, and mutual information.

+We have conducted significant work in radar signal processing utilizing information theory.
+Reference \cite{28} defines joint range-scattering information and joint entropy error as forward and negative indicators, respectively, for evaluating estimation performance.
+The study proves that the theoretical joint range-scattering information and theoretical entropy error are the achievable theoretical limits of parameter estimation.
+The approximate closed-form expression for entropy error is derived in \cite{29,30}, indicating that entropy error serves as an effective performance bound.
+The novel definitions of joint resolution limit for the multi-parameter are proposed based on scattering information, and approximate closed-form expressions for the resolution limit are derived \cite{31,32,33}.

-In this paper, the theoretical limit of radar target detection is provided based on the thoughts and methodologies of Shannon’s information theory.
-We give a system model for detecting targets by introducing the target state $ v $ into a general radar system model, where $ v=0,1 $, for $ H_{0} $ (signal absent), $ H_{1} $ (signal present), respectively.
-Based on the statistical properties of noise and target scattering and the received signal $ \bf{y} $, we derive the detection channel $ p\left( {{\bf{y}}\left| v \right.} \right) $, which is an equivalent communication system with on-off keying modulation.
-Then with the Bayesian formula, we derive the \textit{a posteriori} probability distribution function (PDF) $ P\left( {v\left| {\bf{y}} \right.} \right) $ of the target state according to the \textit{a priori} probability distribution.
+This paper presents the theoretical limit of radar target detection based on Shannon's information theory.
+We give a system model for detecting targets by introducing a target state $ v $ into a general radar system model, where $ v=0,1 $, for $ H_{0} $ (signal absent), $ H_{1} $ (signal present), respectively.
+Taking into account the statistical properties of noise and target scattering, we derive the detection channel $ p\left( {{\boldsymbol{y}}\left| v \right.} \right) $, which is an equivalent communication system with on-off keying modulation.
+Then with the Bayesian formula, we derive the \textit{a posteriori} probability distribution function (PDF) $ P\left( {v\left| {\boldsymbol{y}} \right.} \right) $ of the target state.
 The main contributions of this paper are as follows: